Nothing So Practical

 As we add controls, the coefficient for SAT prep approaches the true effect of 55 points.
 The last model is hypothetical, since motivation is unmeasured.
 That gap between 74 and 56 is the bias from the unmeasured confounder.

 The adjustment formula, graph surgery, and regression are all doing the same thing.
 The graph surgery tells you what confounding to remove.
-The formula tells you which variables accomplish that removal.
+The formula tells you how to accomplish that removal.
 Regression does the removing.

 When the Backdoor Fails

-But remember we have data on how many hours each student studied per week.
+It turns out we also have data on how many hours each student studied per week.
 Prep courses increase study time, and study time improves scores.
-If the entire causal effect of prep on SAT scores flows through hours studied, which is a very strong assumption, we have a front-door path.
+For the sake of simplicity, if we assume the entire causal effect of prep on SAT scores flows through hours studied — a very strong assumption — we have a front-door path.

 The front-door criterion exploits the fact that Hours Studied sits between Prep and SAT.
-That position lets us attack the problem from both sides.
+That position lets us split the problem into two pieces and chain them together.

 The Front-Door Formula

 Step 1.
 Regress Hours Studied on Prep Course.
-No controls needed, because the DAG tells us this relationship is unconfounded:
+No controls needed:

 Hours^=10.0+11.0Prep\widehat{\text{Hours}} = 10.0 + \mathbf{11.0} \cdot \text{Prep}

 Step 2.
-Regress SAT Score on Hours Studied, controlling for Prep to block the backdoor path (Hours ← Prep ← Motivation → SAT):
+Regress SAT Score on Hours Studied, controlling for Prep to block the backdoor:

 SAT^=973+4.9Hours+84.5Prep\widehat{\text{SAT}} = 973 + \mathbf{4.9} \cdot \text{Hours} + 84.5 \cdot \text{Prep}